nunofachada/perfandpubtools/README.md

-A more advanced use case for [perfstats] consists of comparing multiple setups associated with different computational sizes within the same implementation (e.g., sorting algorithm).
+A more advanced use case for [perfstats] consists of comparing multiple setups associated with different computational sizes within the same implementation (e.g., the same sorting algorithm).
 In this example we analyze how the performance of the [Bubble sort] algorithm varies for increasing vector sizes.

 First, perform a number of runs with [sorttest.c] using [Bubble sort] for vectors of size 10,000, 20,000 and 30,000: